mroytman83/WorkoutGenerator/README.md

 Enjoy this program!
 Train hard!

 Terminal Method:
 	If you have trouble running the notebook after downloading it, use nbconvert to convert the notebook to an executable script.
 The terminal command would look like(jupyter nbconvert --to script Program.ipynb).
+Then, run the Program.py script in python(python Program.py)